falgun2411/testcafeproject/ReadMe.md

 - The Server and database should be running : Frontend  should be redirecting the application on the port 8080
 1. in terminal go to your root project directory (example: PS D:\AutomationProjects\testcafeproject>)
-2. run  `npm run test` to run the tests
+2. to run the tests run coomand:  `npm run test`
-3. run  `npm run generatereport` to see the test result
+3. After test is done to see the test result run:  `npm run generatereport`
+4. to run the test and see result run:  `npm run generatereport`

 #### Note: